hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 1.  **Install Dependencies:**
     ```bash
-    pip install -r requirements.txt
+    pip install transformers datasets sentence-transformers langchain streamlit google-genai openrouter
     ```
 2.  **Configure API Keys:**
-    *   Set the `GOOGLE_API_KEY` environment variable for the Gemini API.
+    *   We need to set the `GOOGLE_API_KEY` environment variable for the Gemini API.
-    *   Add your OpenRouter API key to Streamlit secrets (create a `.streamlit/secrets.toml` file).
+    *   Also we need to add our OpenRouter API key to Streamlit secrets (create a `.streamlit/secrets.toml` file).
 3.  **Fine-Tune BERT Model:**
     *   Run the provided BERT fine-tuning notebook.
     *   Ensure the fine-tuned model is saved in the `src/BERT_config` directory.